Continuing Education Activity

 History and Physical

-General description: Patients usually well-nourished, appropriately groomed.
-May seem odd, suspicious, can be litigious.
+General description: Patients are usually well-nourished, appropriately groomed.
+It may seem odd, suspicious, can be litigious.
 Patients seek an ally in the clinician, but it is important not to accept the delusion as it eventually results in confusing the patient’s reality and leads to distrust.

 Mood: Mood is usually congruent with the delusion, for example, a grandiose patient may be euphoric, or a paranoid patient may be anxious.
 Mild depressive symptoms are present.